spiral/docs/security/authentication.md

 }
 ```

-Once the migration is complete we can create our first user:
+Once the migration is complete, we can create our first user:

 ```php
 public function index(Transaction $t)